The Cuboid Bone

 The cuboid bone is the keystone of the lateral arch of the foot which is comprised of the calcaneus, the cuboid, and the fourth and fifth metatarsals.

-The cuboid also plays a role in the inner arch as the tibialis posterior, which is the main muscle involved in the hoisting for the inner arch, is the only muscle that attaches to the cuboid bone.
+The cuboid also plays a role in the inner arch, as the tibialis posterior, the main muscle involved in the hoisting of the inner arch, is the only muscle that attaches to the cuboid bone.

 Is Lower Back Pain Affecting the Quality of Your Life?